Kerala Court sentences man to life for murdering daughter | Law-Order

 A special court here on Wednesday sentenced a man to life imprisonment for murdering his daughter two years ago.

-The accused, Sanu Mohan, was given life sentence after he was found guilty of murdering his 13-year-old daughter, Vaiga, in March 2021.
+The accused, Sanu Mohan, 42, was given a life sentence after he was found guilty of murdering his 10-year-old daughter, Vaiga, in March 2021.

-Additionally, Mohan was awarded a 28-year imprisonment term for various charges, including kidnapping, intoxication, and offences under the Juvenile Justice Act.
+Additionally, Mohan was given a cumulative 28-year imprisonment for various offences, including kidnapping, intoxication, and offences under the Juvenile Justice Act.

+Of the 28 years, he will serve the highest punishment of 10 years in jail before the commencement of his life imprisonment.

 Two days later, Vaiga's body was discovered in the Muttar river near Manjummel, while Mohan had disappeared from the scene.
 He was arrested after an over three-week-long manhunt.